 Universities that lean on technology and adopt it at greater frequency are able to create inclusive environments.
 As a result, they’re allowing for greater flexibility and freedom of choice.

 Inclusive practices make for happier students, which increase their chances of success both academically and personally to allow them to make the most out of their college experience.
-By implementing ed-tech, whether it be real-time captioning or VR technology, students can choose how to learn and receive information based on their own learning styles and preferences.
+By implementing ed-tech, whether it be live captioning or VR technology, students can choose how to learn and receive information based on their own learning styles and preferences.
 Reinventing traditional learning models and campus experiences with the addition of new technologies will help universities remain competitive while also providing students with equitable and inclusive university experiences.

 AST serves as an essential partner to hundreds of schools globally to help them offer more inclusive learning experiences, events and more.
 Learn more about our solutions, such as live captioning, and find out how we can help you support your students in their day-to-day learning and life.